hthompson6/exercise-3/README.md

 - [ ] Keyword searching
 - [ ] Beautify the readme
 - [ ] Show initial page of results on load
+- [ ] Logging and monitoring through the standard affair.
+ELK (really OLK) and Otel + Jaeger/Grafana/Prometheus
+- [ ] Infra and arch diagrams for all of it
+- [ ] Add linters for Python and actually run them for TypeScript apps

 # Postgres